 The International Poverty Line, as defined by the World Bank, is at $1.90 per person per day.
 The consequences of extreme poverty?

-90% of the Maasai people’s livestock were killed by starvation in 2009 when a severe drought hit the Amboseli region of Kenya.
+HUNGER: 90% of the Maasai people’s livestock were killed by starvation in 2009 when a severe drought hit the Amboseli region of Kenya.
 The Maasai maintain a traditional pastoral lifestyle, depending on their livestock for nutrition and source of income.
-Milk, in fact, is their most important source of nutrition, as their staple diet consists of milk and maize.
 Because of their reduced livestock, Maasai families and children are almost always hungry now.
-Some children eat only one meal a day, and most just two meals a day.
+Many children eat only one meal a day.

 In 2009, Coins for Change identified a new breed of goat, the Galla goat, that produces 4 cups of milk per day, which is 4x as much milk as the traditional East African goat.